1. How do I

-Obtain all your latest education records, proof of Canadian citizenship or Landed Immigration status, picture ID and make an appointment to see an Academic Advisor.
-Appointments are available at any Education Centre.
+Obtain all your latest education records, proof of Canadian citizenship or Landed Immigration status, picture ID and email email@example.com.
+For more information, visit the registration page.

-if you are a student and are new to the education system, and require an individual Student Learning Plan (SLP).
+- If you are a student, are new to the education system, and require an individual Student Learning Plan (SLP).
 These plans are signed and dated every school year by the student as their personal plan.

-Yes, if your are unsure if you should follow the Adult or the regular (2004) graduation program.
+- If your are unsure if you should follow the Adult or the regular (2018) graduation program.